kronpano/PanoPuzzle/README.md

 This will prevent the script from complaining (warnings) that the texture is not a power of 2

-I usually use PTGui to make this conversion - this allows to set the size and jpg compression - smaller files load quicker BUT you might get compression artifacts
+I use PTGui to make this conversion - this allows to set the size and jpg compression - smaller files load quicker BUT you might get compression artifacts

 there are also free online services you can use to convert an equirectangular image to cube faces like